RiadOliveira/Tradelous-backend/README.md

   - **Register (POST): Creates a company with autenticated user as its admin.**
     - Request: name, cnpj and address (logo only can be added to company after its creation).
     - Response: Object with created company's data, including its id, adminId, createdAt and updatedAt.
-  - **List Employees (GET, /list-employees): Gets all employees (and admin) from the company of authenticated user**
+  - **List Employees (GET, /list-employees): Gets all employees (and admin) from authenticated user's company.**
     - Request: No Body.
-    - Response: Array containing one employee object on each position (And admin's object).
+    - Response: Array of users containing all employees and the admin of the company.
   - **Update [Admin] (PUT): Updates company's data.**
     - Request: name, cnpj and address.
     - Response: Object containing updated company's data.